$\boldsymbol{\alpha_{>}(\epsilon) = \alpha_{<}(\epsilon)}$ For The Margolus-Levitin Quantum Speed Limit Bound: A New Proof Of The Bound

-\begin{theorem} For each $\epsilon \in [0,1]$, there exists a pair of quantum state and time-independent Hamiltonian saturating the \ML bound in Theorem~\ref{Thrm:ML_bound}.
-In other words, $\alpha(\epsilon) = \alpha_{<}(\epsilon)$. \end{theorem} \begin{proof} I prove a slightly stronger result by finding all pair of states and Hamiltonians that saturates the \ML bound.
-For $\epsilon = 1$, the \ML bound in Theorem~\ref{Thrm:ML_bound} becomes $\tau \ge 0$.
-Since $\epsilon = F(\ket{\Psi(0)},\ket{\Psi(0)}) = 1$, this inequality is just an equality for any initial state $\ket{\Psi(0)}$ under the action of any Hamiltonian.
+\begin{theorem} For each $\epsilon \in [0,1]$, there exists a pair of (pure) quantum state and time-independent Hamiltonian saturating the \ML bound in Theorem~\ref{Thrm:ML_bound}.
+In fact, for $\epsilon = 1$, any quantum state and Hamiltonian pair can saturate the \ML bound.
+For $\epsilon \in [0,1)$, an initial (pure and normalized) quantum state $\ket{\Psi(0)}$ and a Hamiltonian pair saturate the \ML bound if and only if